Jump to the these sections of this article from here:

-I went to 30 bananas a day … sucks forum, because I heard that people’s reports of having health problems on 30BAD diet are being censored out from 30 bananas a day forum.
+I went to “30 bananas a day … sucks” forum, because I heard that people’s reports of having health problems on 30BAD diet are being censored out (eg ref) from 30 bananas a day forum.
 I asked for the stories, admittedly though, I was skeptical about whether I would find many.
 Simultaneously, I asked a mirror question, about success stories on 30BAD diet, on the 30 bananas a day forum.

 I wanted to know the full picture, as I was interested in all parts of the spectrum.
 I discovered a considerable number of stories by people who say they followed the specific diet recommended by Durianrider and Freelee, and experienced serious health problems as the result of this.

-Apart from these, I’ve read some other, rather bizarre reports such as about alleged death threats (also see here), self-confessed fake identities (Anthony Colpo here and here, and Anthony’s response here and here), or some strange claims about anorexia and other “typos”.
+Apart from these, I’ve read some other, rather bizarre reports such as about alleged death threats (archive and archive), self-confessed (archive) fake identities (Anthony Colpo archive and archive, and Anthony’s response here and here), or some strange claims about anorexia and other “typos” (archive).
 Again, please check these reports carefully and make up your own mind.
 I observed some repulsive behaviors first-hand too, here is a screenshot of one example (I blacked out the faces, names and phone numbers for the obvious reasons):

-My understanding of the code of conduct that applies to health practitioners is that they should not work beyond their level of competence, they should respect their patients, and they should never intimidate anyone (see details of legislation here).
+My understanding of the Code of Conduct that applies to health practitioners (per Australian law, this is anyone who presents themselves as a person giving and selling health advice, regardless of whether they are registered or not) is that they should not work beyond their level of competence, they should respect their patients, and they should never intimidate anyone (see details of legislation here).

 Frankly, I think that it is far better that people spend time making videos on their lifestyle passion than taking drugs etc. Also, I see it as a positive thing that people can freely express their views on nutrition and I do not believe that this is a domain reserved for the scientists and medical doctors only.
 I think that is it important to question.
 People can make mistakes, of course, no one is flawless.
 Lies and bullying, however, is not acceptable.
 Neither is quackery and breaking the rules of the code of conduct in general.
 There is no excuse for that.
 Yes, the vulnerable need a protection and perhaps the evolution of Internet needs to be coupled with appropriate laws to facilitate this.
 What are the limits of what can be done?
 Can we prevent young from being influenced by dietary pseudo-gurus, or being bullied by them?
 What is the role of observer in this?
 It seems that some people are unaware of these issues, some close their eyes to it, and yet others think that this is acceptable.
 I am here to say that this is not OK!